The Most Bike-Friendly City in Every Single State

 Famous for traffic and a metro that regularly falls behind schedule, Washington D.C. has become a bike-commuting and touring mecca.
 Capital Bikeshare provides short-term rentals, while the bike shops that dot the city provide longer-term options.
 The go-to bike highlights are the paths that encircle and criss-cross the National Mall, allowing cyclists to ride from historic monument to monument, from the Lincoln Memorial to the Capital building.
 For a more nature-focused route, head to the Capital Crescent Trail, which starts in Georgetown and runs all the way to Silver Spring, Maryland.
 The former railway runs 11 miles through some of DC’s most beautiful nature, including the C&O Canal and the Potomac River.
 Here are 18 wacky facts you didn’t know about Washington D.C.

 Ask any Atlanta cyclist where they’ll be spending their time on the weekend, and they’ll likely answer the Silver Comet Trail.
 The 61.5-mile concrete path connects the Smyrna, Georgia, just to the north of Atlanta, to the Chief Ladiga trail at the Georgia-Alabama state line.
 It’s named for the “Silver Comet” passenger train line that operated from 1947 to 1969 on the same pathway, now converted to bike and foot traffic.
 The Stone Mountain Bike Trail, which starts at Atlanta’s Olympic Park, following nearly four miles of downtown Atlanta roads before joining the Freedom Parkway Trail and heading out towards Stone Mountain.
 The trail connects downtown Atlanta to the Martin Luther King Historic site, the Carter Center, Fernbank History Center, downtown Decatur, Stone Mountain Village, and Stone Mountain Memorial Park.
+You’ll also want to visit the most charming small town in every state.

 While there aren’t any cities in Hawaii to designate as specifically “bike-friendly,” due to a very car-centric culture, the city of Honolulu has been making significant strides recently in creating protected bike lanes.
 Honolulu Mayor Kirk Caldwell implemented initiatives to help spur on the process, including the construction of a protected bike lane on King Street and a city-wide bike share program.
 According to hawaiibusiness.com, since the city debuted the King Street protected bike path in December 2014, ridership on the Honolulu street has increased 78 percent.
 The western part of the city is most bike-friendly, while the area down by Waikiki boasts some of the most stunning views, with more challenging biking conditions.
 Be aware of traffic, know the rules of the road, and always wear a helmet.
 Inspired to take a Hawaiian vacation?
 Here’s what you need to know before booking your Hawaii trip.

 The 25-mile Boise River Greenbelt is a tree-lined riverside bike path through the heart of the city.
 Named the greenbelt for its ability to link the city’s green spaces and parks together in a continuous path, this bike way provides a great off-road alternative for commuters and leisure cyclists alike along the Boise River.
 Local cycling club Lactic Acid Cycling hosts group rides of varying difficulties four times a week, and the Boise Area Mountain Bike Association helps maintain and support off-road and mountain biking trails at Eagle Bike Park just northwest of the city.
 The nearby Sawtooth Mountains provide an intense hill challenge for anyone looking for a climb.
+These are the best bike tours you can take around the country.

 Despite its sometimes severe winter weather, in the warmer months, the windy city provides plenty of opportunities for bike-friendly exploration.
-According to the city’s official website, Chicago has more than 200 miles of on-street protected, buffered and shared bike lanes, many miles of off-street paths (including the 18.5-mile Lakefront Trail), more than 13,000 bike racks, and sheltered, high-capacity, bike parking areas at Chicago Transit Authority stations.
+According to the city’s official website, Chicago has more than 200 miles of on-street protected, buffered, and shared bike lanes, many miles of off-street paths (including the 18.5-mile Lakefront Trail), more than 13,000 bike racks, and sheltered, high-capacity, bike parking areas at Chicago Transit Authority stations.
 The Lakefront Trail is the highlight—the paved, tree-lined, multi-use path winds along the western shore of Lake Michigan, with the city on one side and the water on the other.
 The Trail is 18-miles long one way and connects three state parks and many of the city’s beaches.
-Be sure to stop by one of the Black Dog Gelato locations, ranked the best ice cream shop in the U.S.
+Be sure to stop by one of the Black Dog Gelato locations, ranked the best ice cream shop in the United States.

 For visitors to Indianapolis, the Indiana Pacers aren’t just a basketball team—it’s also the name given to the bike share program that is part of the Indianapolis Cultural Trail that provides more than 250 bikes divided among 29 stations around the city with rentals available on daily, weekly or monthly passes.
 The trail itself is an 8-mile brick-paved multi-use bike path that connects the city’s major neighborhoods and passes by a number of museums and attractions, as well as many of the downtown hotels for easy access.
+If you’d rather explore on foot, these are the best walking towns in America.

 Iowa: Iowa City

 The six-mile Iowa River Corridor Trail links Iowa City’s many parks and green spaces and extends beyond the city limits to provide cyclists with safe passage and commutes.
-The trail starts at Terry Trueblood Recreation Area and continues through a number of scenic, wooded parks, past the University of Iowa and ends in a suburb north of the city for a full tour.
+The trail starts at Terry Trueblood Recreation Area and continues through a number of scenic, wooded parks, past the University of Iowa, and ends in a suburb north of the city for a full tour.
 World of Bikes in Iowa City rents mountain, road, and hybrid bikes for daily and weekly rates for visitors.

 If you’re looking to avoid hills during your biking, head to Lawrence, the hometown of the University of Kansas, the Lawrence Public Library (ranked one of the most impressive libraries in the country) and the Lawrence Loop which, when completed will extend a multi-use, paved path 22-miles through the city.
 The Lawrence Bicycle Club hosts a number of weekly rides, including a 35-mile Saturday “Muffin Ride” that takes riders of all abilities to nearby Lone Star Lake Park, then returns to the city for breakfast together.
 City government-maintained bike repair stations situated around the entire city give cyclists an opportunity for repairs on the go as an added convenience.